ilo-bst/Fault-Tolerant-Control/README.md

 ## Results
 We tried adding noise in different coordinates.
 The result is the following:
-The fault-tolerant control works by adding noise to any coordinates much faster than conventional energy-based control from hw1.
+The fault-tolerant control works by adding noise to any coordinates much faster than conventional energy-based controler.

 Without fault-tolerant control:

 ![alt text](./gfx/image_without_fault.png)

-with using fault-tolerant control:
+Fault-tolerant control in use:

 ![alt text](./gfx/image_with_fault.png)